On the topological contents of eta invariants: Examples

-We first translate the data of the $Spin^{c}$-manifold $M$ of dimension $n=2m+1$ with a flat hermitean bundle $\bV$ into the bordism picture.
+We first translate the data of the $Spin^{c}$-manifold $M$ of odd dimension $n$ with a flat hermitean bundle $\bV$ into the bordism picture.
 Let $U(k)^{\delta}$ denote the unitary group equipped with the discrete topology.
 Its classifying space $BU(k)^{\delta}$ is universal for flat hermitean vector bundles of dimension $k$.
-We let $f:M\to BSpin^{c}$ be a classifying map of the stable normal bundle of the $Spin^{c}$-manifold $M$ as explained in Subsection \ref{sec81}.
-Furthermore, we let $g:M\to BU(k)^{\delta}$ be a classifying map for $\bV$.
-The triple $(M,f,g)$ then represents a class We are thus forced to apply our theory in the case where $B:=BSpin^{c}$ and $X:=BU(k)^{\delta}$.

-In order to be in the domain of the universal $\eta$-invariant we must assume that $[M,f,g]$ is a torsion class.
-Due to this restriction we can not rederive \cite[Thm.
-5.3]{MR0397799} in full generality.
+We consider the bordism group based on the Thom spectrum of